RCE-bot/Software-Readvanced-/client/src/components/ui/README.md

-# UI Components Folder Explanation
+# UI Components Folder Notice

 ## What is the `/components/ui` folder?

 ```
-THE CODE IN UI IS PRECURED FROM SHADCN UI
+THE CODE IN UI IS obtained FROM SHADCN UI
 ```
 https://ui.shadcn.com/